Revised CBSE Class 12 Economics Syllabus (Reduced 30%): PDF Download

 CBSE Class 12 Economics Sample Paper

 After the completion of, CBSE 12 economics syllabus students need proper revision before appearing for the exam.
 Therefore, students must solve the CBSE class 12 Economics sample papers to assess their preparations for the upcoming exam.
-Given below are the last 3 years of CBSE class 12 Economics Sample Papers with a solution.
+Given below are the last 3 years of CBSE class 12 Sample Papers with a solution.
+You can also find other commerce subjects sample papers at class 12 commerce sample paper.

 |CBSE class 12 Economics sample paper 2020-21||Sample Question Paper||Answer|